Patricia Haines: Career

 Haines was born in Sheffield, West Riding of Yorkshire.
 She is best known for her television work.
 Her credits include: Dixon of Dock Green, Steptoe and Son, The Avengers (in which she appeared in four episodes: "Girl on the Trapeze" [uncredited], "The Nutshell", "The Master Minds", and "Who's Who???"), Danger Man, Public Eye, The Baron, Softly, Softly, Adam Adamant Lives!, The Champions, Sergeant Cork, The Saint, Department S, Randall and Hopkirk (Deceased), Up Pompeii! (as 'Pussius Galoria' in an episode titled "Jamus Bondus"), Emmerdale Farm, Special Branch, The Protectors, and Within These Walls.
 Her film roles include: The Shakedown (1959), The Night Caller (1965), The Last Shot You Hear, Walk a Crooked Path (both 1969), The Fast Kill, and Virgin Witch (both 1972).

 In 1969, Haines guested in the final ever episode of The Saint, (S6, E20 'The World Beater'), as Kay Collingwood, a scheming businesswoman (and rally co-driver) who had previous history and a love-hate relationship with Simon Templar.

+She also guested in the classic spy-fi series Department S. She leads a gang planning a daring heist in the 1968 episode The Trojan Tanker.